apalache-mc/apalache/docs/src/tutorials/randomized.md

 ### 4.7.
 Introducing an instance for model checking

-Our TLA+ specification is parameterized in the set `ADDR`.
+Our TLA+ specification is parameterized in the sets `ADDR` and `AMOUNTS`.
 In order to run Apalache, we have to initialize this constant.
 The complete code can be found in [MC_ERC20.tla][].
-The most important definitions are as follows:
+The most important definitions are as
+follows:

 ```tla
 \* Use the set of three addresses.